spiritedmedia/systems/database-import/README.md

 After doing a database dump run the following SQL commands in the Query Editor of Sequel Pro.

 If you're getting redirected to the live sites after running these queries, run `wp cache flush` in the web root directory to flush the object cache.
+If you see a "Site not found" error after replacing a domain, try flushing cache against the old domain (which may be the cached lookup value).

 N.B.
 The trailing slashes matter in these queries!
 See note in the section above.